klaasnicolaas/python-energyzero/README.md

 - Time of highest price (datetime)
 - Time of lowest price (datetime)
 - Percentage of the current price compared to the maximum price
+- Number of hours with the current price or lower (int)

 ### Gas prices